nailaphilip/New/README.md

+# Project description

+This is a Recipe-app.
+The app creates and reads the recipes.
+The app was created with React.

+## Required dependencies

+axios
+json-server
+react, react-dom, react-router-dom, react-select, react-select-country-list

-# Getting Started with the Recipe-app
+### Getting Started with the Recipe-app

 This app creates and reads the recipes.